MoonRaker/cons2-python/docs/sphnix/source/input_files.rst

 Site Parameters
 ...............

-HUC
+HUC : String, optional
-Descriptive, Non-mandatory, String: Hydrologic Unit Code for site.
+	Hydrologic Unit Code for site, descriptive use only.

-County
+County : String, optional
-Descriptive, Non-mandatory, String: County where site is located.
+	County where site is located, descriptive use only.

-State
+State : String
-Descriptive, Non-mandatory, String: State where site is located.
+	State where site is located, descriptive use only.

-NOUT
+NOUT : Integer, optional?
-Non-mandatory, Integer: Number of
+	Number of

-NPRE
+NPRE : Integer, optional?
-Non-mandatory, Integer: Number of
+	Number of

-NBEGYR
+NBEGYR : Integer
-Mandatory, Integer: Year in which calculation of consumptive use begins.
+	Year in which calculation of consumptive use begins.

-NENDYR
+NENDYR : Integer
-Mandatory, Integer: Year in which calculation of consumptive use ends.
+	Year in which calculation of consumptive use ends.

-APDEP
+APDEP : Integer, optional
-Non-Mandatory, Integer: Unused.
+	Unused.

-wx_type
+wx_type : String
-Mandatory, string: Filename for weather file.
+	Filename for weather file.

-wx_location
+wx_location : String
-Mandatory, string: Name corresponding to the location of the weather data to be used.
+	Name corresponding to the location of the weather data to be used.

+wx_units : String
+	English or Metric

-crop_parameters
+crop_parameters : String
-Mandatory, string: Set of crop parameters to be used, must be present in the ET specific file.
+	Set of crop parameters to be used, must be present in the ET specific file.

-ET_method
+ET_method : String
-Mandatory, string: Blaney-Cridle method used to calculate consumptive use.
+	Blaney-Cridle method used to calculate consumptive use.
 Options are either "fao" or "scs".
 This value also determines which set of crop_parmaters, which are contained in two separate files.

 wx_%type%.xlsx